hudson155/kairo/kairo-testing/README.md

 # `kairo-testing`

-This is a convenient testing library which includes some helpful test dependencies.
+This is a convenient testing library which includes some helpful test dependencies and utility code.
-In the future, the intention is for this library to also include test framework and utility code.

 - [Kotest](https://kotest.io/) is provided as both the test runner and for assertions.
 - [MockK](https://mockk.io/) is provided for mocking.